Pumpkin Dip Recipe

 - 1 cup light brown sugar

-- In a food processor (or in a bowl by hand) pulse the cream cheese until smooth.
+- Use a food processor or hand mixer (or mix by hand) to beat the cream cheese until smooth.

-- Add next 4 ingredients (light brown sugar, ground ginger, ground nutmeg, ground cinnamon) to food processor and blend well.
+- Add next four ingredients (light brown sugar, ground ginger, ground nutmeg,* ground cinnamon) and blend well.

 - Add pumpkin puree and mix well until smooth.
 (If using a small food processor you may need to transfer the cream cheese mixture into a bowl before adding the pumpkin puree.)

 - Refrigerate covered until ready to serve.